iterative/dvc.org/static/docs/get-started/example-pipeline.md

 `dvc init` created a new directory `example/.dvc/` with `config`, `.gitignore` files and the `cache` directory.
 These files and directories are hidden from users in general.
 Users don't interact with these files directly.
-Check [DVC Files and Directories](/doc/user-guide/dvc-files-and-directories) to learn more.
+See [DVC Files and Directories](/doc/user-guide/dvc-files-and-directories) to learn more.